amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 Your previous `watch` command will reveal further objects as your Ingress Controller comes online.

-# TODO this is where I got to, think I did not run the "adm policy add-scc-to-user" lines so controller pod hung, check logs

 ## Install cert-manager
 From the OperatorHub.
 - Search for "cert-manager" then click the "cert-manager (Community)" tile